malob/nvim/readme.md

 ```bash
 pip3 install neovim
 ```
-* Finally many of the language servers, as well as devdocs-vin require that NPM is installed. (`brew install node` in macOS or `apt install nodejs` in Ubuntu.)
+* Finally many of the language servers, as well as devdocs.vim require that `npm` is installed. (`brew install node` in macOS or `apt install nodejs` in Ubuntu.)

 ## Installation
 Clone this repo to the correct location: